 Yet, it’s important to understand where this form of vitamin E is derived.
 Tocopherols are “originally extracted from wheat germ oil, now derived from vegetable oil, usually soybean oil.”
 Recent studies have illuminated the possible damaging health effects of ingesting vegetable oils such as canola, corn, soy, sunflower, and safflower.
 With that said, tocopherols occur naturally in green leafy vegetables, nuts, olive oil, strawberries, tomatoes, and green peppers and are used as food additives in processed products such as fruit juices, chewing gum, peanut butter, and canned foods.
 Overall, through food toxicology studies, tocopherols are found to be safe food additives.

 In order to completely avoid consuming potentially harmful or dangerous food additives, try cooking raw ingredients at home!
-We highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook, in order to find an endless supply of plant-based, delicious recipes.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+We highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook, in order to find an endless supply of plant-based, delicious recipes.
+The app has more than 20,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!

 Lead Image: Shutterstock